'Disinformation Dozen' Test Facebook's, Twitter's Ability To Curb Vaccine Hoaxes

 Researchers have found just 12 people are responsible for the bulk of the misleading claims and outright lies about COVID-19 vaccines that proliferate on Facebook, Instagram and Twitter.

-Now that the vaccine rollout is reaching a critical stage, in which most adults who want the vaccine have gotten it but many others are holding out, these 12 influential social media users stand to have an outsized impact on the outcome.
+Now that the vaccine rollout is reaching a critical stage in which most adults who want the vaccine have gotten it, but many others are holding out, these 12 influential social media users stand to have an outsize impact on the outcome.

-Many of the 12, he says, have been spreading scientifically disproven medical claims and conspiracies for years.
+Many of the 12, he said, have been spreading scientifically disproven medical claims and conspiracies for years.

 Which provokes the question: Why have social media platforms only recently begun cracking down on their falsehoods?